friendly-bits/geoip-shell/README.md

 - Verifies firewall rules coherence after each action.
 - Automatic backup of geoip-shell state (optional, enabled by default).
 - Automatic recovery of geoip-shell state after a reboot (a.k.a persistence) or in case of unexpected errors.
+- During installation, you can specify trusted ip addresses anywhere on the Internet which will bypass geoip blocking to make it easier to regain access to the machine if something goes wrong.
 </details>

 ### **Efficiency**: